 Here’s what I’m going to teach you in this post:

-- How to bake these Grinch sugar cookies for all of your holiday parties
+- How to bake these delicious Grinch sugar cookies for all of your holiday parties

 - What ingredients you’ll need to put together this recipe, plus step-by-step instructions on how to make them

 - Answers to commonly asked questions about Grinch Christmas cookies, plus helpful tips for how to store them